 Spike the Standard Schnauzer at 13 months

-Spike the Standard Schnauzer at 6 months on his lookout post
+Spike the Standard Schnauzer as a puppy at 6 months on his lookout post

 Jesse the Standard Schnauzer at 9 years old

 Jesse the Standard Schnauzer at 8 years old

 - List of Guard Dogs

 - Schnauzers: Collectable Vintage Figurines